Tax and Allowances

 When you’re drawing a retirement income

-Once you have taken any tax-free cash at retirement, and paid any additional tax charges if you exceed the Lifetime Allowance, the remainder of your retirement income will be taxed at your marginal rate of income tax as you receive it.
+Once you have taken any tax-free cash at retirement, and paid any additional tax charges if you exceed the Lump Sum Allowance, the remainder of your retirement income will be taxed at your marginal rate of income tax as you receive it.

 This works in a similar way to the tax you currently pay on your employment income, except you won’t have to pay any National Insurance Contributions.